 If you received a large tax return from the IRS for last year’s taxes, that means too much money was being taken out of your paycheck.
 Sure, it’s exciting to get a big check, but think of it this way: this is money that belongs to you that you were essentially loaning to the government interest-free.
 If you were not loaning it to the government, not only could you have used that money throughout the year to pay for your expenses, but you could also have invested it and received interest on it.
 It’s great when you can do something smart with your tax refund, but it is not the best financial situation.

 Let’s say for example that you got a refund of $1,000.
 You gave the government $1,000, and the government gave you back $1,000.
-Had your tax withholding been correct, you could have invested that $1,000 at a 5% interest rate and then you would have at least $1,050.
-That’s a profit of $50 that you are losing out on by loaning money to the government.
+Had your tax withholding been correct, you could have invested that $1,000 or had it available in an emergency fund instead of letting the government profit from it all year.

 2. You Owed Money

 It sure is an awful feeling when you owe a large amount of money to the government, especially if you thought you might be getting a refund.
 But just like with anything that you must save up for, you need to put a little extra money aside with each paycheck to pay for a big expense.
-In my experience with budgeting with the 5S system, the best way to do that is to not have the money in your possession at all.
+On way to do that is to not have the money in your possession at all.
 Out of sight, out of mind.
 Increase your withholding so that the government gets the money before you receive it.

 For example, if you owe $1,000, and you get paid weekly, you can spread that $1,000 out over 52 weeks.
 So instead of owing the government $1,000 in one lump sum, give them an extra $20 each week to avoid owing when you file your taxes.